 Ever since youth baseball has moved on from wooden bats, there have been ongoing innovations in the bat a player chooses to use.
-Youth and BBCOR bats are commonly made of aluminum (alloy) and composite materials leading to the common query, which is better, composite vs. alloy?
+Youth and BBCOR bats are commonly made of aluminum (alloy) and composite materials leading to the standard query, which is better: Composite or alloy baseball bats?

 Both types offer a different variety of pros and cons, as well as a fluctuating price range.
-Both aluminum and composite bats can provide a rewarding experience depending on the type of hitter one is.
-While the performance is similar, the features differ greatly.
+Both aluminum and composite bats can provide a rewarding experience depending on the type of hitter.
+While the performance is similar, the features differ significantly.

-When you’re looking for the best baseball bat, first follow this alloy vs. composite bat guide to ensure pick the right bat material and model for you.
+When looking for the best baseball bat, first follow this alloy vs. composite bat guide to ensure you pick the suitable bat material and model for you.

 What is an Aluminum Baseball Bat?

-Aluminum baseball bats, also referred to as alloy bats, first came around as a substitute for wooden bats.
-They provided higher performance and durability compared to a wood bat.
+Aluminum baseball bats, also referred to as alloy bats first came around as a substitute for wooden bats.
+Metal bats provided higher performance and durability compared to their wood counterparts.

 They offered a different swinging experience to wooden models, improved bat speed, and provided substantial pop.
-Alloy bats are used almost exclusively in little league, competitive youth baseball, high school, and collegiate leagues.
-Minor and major leagues still use wooden bat models made of ash, bamboo, and hickory.
+Alloy bats are used almost exclusively in minor leagues, competitive youth baseball, high school, and collegiate institutions.
+Minor and major leagues still use wooden bat models of ash, bamboo, and hickory.

 Alloy Bat Features:

 There are two different types: single-walled and double-walled barrels.
 Instead of the crack of the wooden bat, aluminum bats give off a distinct “ping” sound upon contact.
 Soon after their introduction into youth baseball, aluminum bats quickly overtook wood bats in popularity for their durability, more comfortable grip, and quicker bat speed.

 Aluminum alloy bats commonly have an end-loaded swing weight and one-piece construction.
 These can feel heavier and not as balanced as their composite counterparts.
-This makes an end-loaded aluminum bat a great choice for a power hitter.
+This makes an end-loaded aluminum bat an excellent choice for a power hitter.
 A one-piece alloy barrel’s slower movement through the zone upon contact makes the ball go a long, long way.
 Look at the Marucci POSEY28 Pro Metal BBCOR Bat review to see an awesome BBCOR alloy bat.

 Cost and Value: